 And don’t think that pretty custom gift wrap is just for real presents—you can use it as a cheap and easy decor idea, too.
 Just grab some old boxes (if you have Amazon Prime you probably have approximately 1,000 at any given time) and to create some budget-friendly holiday decor pieces.

-I teamed up with Oriental Trading to put together five beautiful custom gift wrap DIYs that you can easily do at home.
+I teamed up with Oriental Trading to chat about how to make your own wrapping paper by putting together five beautiful holiday gift wrap DIYs.
 Although Oriental Trading sent me some of the craft supplies I used during this project fo free, all experiences are my own.
 I’ve also linked to the supplies I used from Oriental Trading below so that you can grab them for yourself!

 Here’s what I used: